 Capital Expenditure relates to expenditure to acquire, construct, enhance or replace tangible non-current assets such as land, buildings or major pieces of equipment that will be used to provide services over a number of years in the form of a capital programme to achieve the council's strategic objectives and priorities.
-In 2022/23 the Council spent £91.363million on General Fund and £9.182million Housing Revenue Account capital schemes.
-Of this, £55.9million was spent on the creation of new fixed assets or enhancement of existing assets used in the provision of services in the Medway area.
-Major schemes completed included the provision of new classrooms £1.8million, improvements to school infrastructure (£1.2million), SEND Provision(£11.5million), provision of an operational depot (£2.4million), LED street lantern replacement (£2.8million), highways improvements (£5.4million), future high street fund schemes (£2.9million), regeneration schemes (£11.4million), and improvements to the Council's housing stock (£9.2million).
-The remainder of expenditure of £13.3million relates to "Revenue Expenditure Funded from Capital under Statute" (see Note 28 Accounting Policies page 131) and a further £31.2million related to schemes held within the Council's capital programme for which assets were produced by Medway Development Company (MDC), for which the funding has been provided in the form of a long-term loan to MDC.
+In 2023/24 the Council spent £53.984million on General Fund and £10.582million Housing Revenue Account capital schemes.
+This delivered new fixed assets or enhancement of existing assets used in the provision of services in the Medway area including the provision of a new school, new classrooms, improvements to school infrastructure, highways improvements, regeneration schemes and improvements to the Council's housing stock.
 The final capital outturn position for the year is shown in the table below together with how this expenditure was financed: